 Revenue from the sale of iron ore concentrate is recognised at a point of time when the control of the goods has been transferred to the customers, being when the iron ore concentrate has been delivered to the agreed location.
-Customers have to make a deposit by means of letter of credit or direct payment ranging from 90% to 100% of the invoiced amount before the delivery with the remaining amount to be paid after delivery and on receipt of the final assay results based on the average market price of the month of shipment.
+Customers have to make a deposit by means of 100% letter of credit or 100% direct prepayment before the delivery based on the average market price of the month of shipment.
 Upon delivery of the goods, the customers have control over the usage of the products and bear the risk of loss in relation to the goods.